MicrosoftDocs/visualstudio-docs/docs/test/code-generation-compilation-and-naming-conventions-in-microsoft-fakes.md

      `el` matches "hello"

--   Adding `!` to the end of the filter will make it a precise case-sensitive match:
+-   Adding `!` to the end of the filter makes it a precise case-sensitive match:

      `el!` does not match "hello"

      `hello!` matches "hello"

--   Adding `*` to the end of the filter will make it match the prefix of the string:
+-   Adding `*` to the end of the filter makes it match the prefix of the string:

      `el*` does not match "hello"